Travertine Ostrich Egg Table Lamp

 Manufacturer: Le Dauphin, Saint Marcellin, France.

-Other models: Sold with several different lampshades and also produced with a slightly different base.
+Other models: This travertine ostrich egg table lamp was sold with several different lampshades and was also produced with a slightly different base.

 Ostrich Egg Table Lamps